Safeguarding Children at Wallsend St Peter’s C of E Primary School

 § We have a regularly reviewed child protection policy

-§ The Head Teacher is the school’s nominated child protection officer, with four deputies in this role
+§ The Head Teacher is the school’s nominated child protection officer, with three deputies in this role

 § Risk assessments are undertaken for all educational visits and are completed for all areas of the school premises